alphayama/single_layer_perceptron/README.md

 This is an implementation of single layer perceptron algorithm in Python.

+***Currently the accuracy of the algorithm is bad.
+I had abandoned working on it for about two years.
+Going to resume!***

 ## About Perceptron

 A perceptron is a supervised learning algorithm used for classification which inputs a vector of numbers, applies weights to the inputs and uses an activation function to generate the result.